Tenacom/PolyKit/README.md

 **Note #5:** Obviously PolyKit cannot extend `System.Linq.Enumerable`, so we'll have to meet halfway on it.
 Add `PolyKit.Linq` to your `using` clauses and use the `TryGetCountWithoutEnumerating<TSource>` method: it will just call `TryGetNonEnumeratedCount<TSource>`on .NET 6.0+ and replicate most of its functionality (except where it requires access to runtime internal types) on older frameworks.

 **Note #6:** PolyKit does not (and can not) add `ISpanFormattable` support to .NET Runtime types: `intVar is ISpanFormattable` will still be `false` except on .NET 6.0 and later versions.
 You can, however, implement `ISpanFormattable` in a type exposed by a multi-target library, no `#if` needed: it will behave just as you expect on .NET 6.0+, and still have a `TryFormat` method on older platforms (unless you used an explicit implementation).
 Also note that, in projects referencing `PolyKit.Embedded` and targeting .NET Framework or .NET Standard 2.0,  `ISpanFormattable` will only be compiled if package [`System.Memory`](https://www.nuget.org/packages/System.Memory) is also referenced.

+**Note #7:** Polyfills for `DateOnly` and `TimeOnly`, unlike their .NET Runtime counterparts, do not support the [`IParsable`](https://learn.microsoft.com/en-us/dotnet/api/system.iparsable) and [`ISpanParsable<TSelf>`](https://learn.microsoft.com/en-us/dotnet/api/system.ispanparsable-1) interfaces because they contain [static virtual members](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/static-virtual-interface-members), a feature of C# 11.0 that requires .NET 7 and cannot be just polyfilled.
+The methods are there, you can use them (for instance you can call `DateOnly.Parse(str)`), but they are just public methods of the individual types, not associated with any interface.

 ## Quick start